12 Stretches for Moms After a Long Day - Baby Chick

 Shoulder bridge

 Along with these tight hip flexors, you could also develop lower back pain.
-A shoulder bridge stretch can be a great way to help alleviate this pain.
+Shoulder bridges can help relieve some of this discomfort while improving mobility.

-Lay on the floor with bent knees and your feet on the floor.
-Curl your back to lift it off the floor and hold for five seconds.
+Lie on the floor with bent knees and your feet on the floor.
+Curl your back to lift it off the floor, then hold for 5 seconds.

 Elbow Curls